s0rta/revengate-new/roadmap.md

 ## v0.12.0
-- [ ] bug: sewer otter attacks everyone?
-- [ ] bug: self defence does not expire when attacker dies
+- [x] bug: self defence does not expire when attacker dies
 - [x] bug: actors from the same spawn deck share a common memory?
 - [x] bug: Exploring does not flush path after being invalid for a few turns
 - [x] bug: UI button groups steal clicks
 - [x] pinching is centered on touch centroid

+Performance:
+- [x] cache stats modifiers for the whole turn (with inval on mods changing events)
+- [x] sort strategies by priority for early exits when starting a turn
+- [x] fully typed and optimized heap queue
+- [x] path finding is typed and optimized

+Combat:
+- [x] hero can learn spells
+- [x] throwing

+## v0.12.1
+- [ ] bug: sewer otter attacks everyone?
 - [ ] document conn_target and connection fields
 - [ ] close the old play test survey
 - [ ] close the old known issues page